openlab-at-city-tech/openlab/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.1.21 =
+* Fixes issue where Nested Pages menu persists in some instances when "Disable menu completely" is checked/enabled.
+* Tested with WordPress V6
+* Security Updates

 = 3.1.20 =
 * Fixes bug where menu item descriptions (Added in the Appearance > Menus interface) were being removed when synchronizing the Nested Pages menu